Indian Valley High School (Ohio)

 Indian Valley High School is a public high school in Gnadenhutten, Ohio, United States.
 It is the only high school in the Indian Valley Local School District.
-Sports teams are called the Braves, and they compete in the Ohio High School Athletic Association as a member of the Inter-Valley Conference.
+The sports teams are called the Braves, and they compete in the Ohio High School Athletic Association as a member of the Inter-Valley Conference.

 Indian Valley High School was formed when Indian Valley North High School in Midvale, Ohio consolidated with Indian Valley South High School.